cybergrizz/Active-Directory-1kuser-Home-Lab/README.md

- At first our Ethernet adapters did not load, but no woriies, closing out and opening it back up had both adapters populate.
+ Our Ethernet adapters did not load, but no worries, closing out and opening it back up had both adapters populate.
 We selected the adapter we configured with the above IP address <br/>
 <img src="https://i.imgur.com/RoWcJGS.png" height="80%" width="80%"/>
 <br />